Welcome! This hub is dedicated to my observances related to video games.

 How we as players perceive the world of the game.
 This may regard how character helps highlight details of the world.
 How color evokes an overall mood and how music can heighten the experience.
 If the Bias Points of Setting and Music were earned, I will expound upon them here.
-There will sometimes be bleed over with mechanics.
+There will sometimes be bleed over with Mechanics.

 e.g. – Silent Hill had “alpha fog”, which limited how far you could see.
 As a horror game this reinforced suspense.

 How we as players interact with the world the game.
 This section will be about leveling systems, how controls are handled, and generally any agency the player can take with the controller.
 If Controls were included in Bias Points above, I’ll give a further explanation in this section.This may also cover how technology was used to reinforce other points via theming.

 e.g. – Referring back to Silent Hill’s alpha fog, this was a design choice as systems of the day could not render vast distances with ease.
 Mechanically, the fog kept the game running, but it worked for the theming as stated above.
 This was good.

 Conversely, recall the first Mass Effect game.
 Commander Shepard is an elite soldier.
 But if you try to use a sniper rifle, Shepherd won’t hold it steady until you’ve put enough points into it.
 I understand this mechanically.
 It is an RPG, and putting points into skills is how progress occurs.
 But when I, who eschews firearms, am a steadier shot than an elite soldier from the future it snaps me out of the games’ immersion.
 This was bad.